Nyr/openvpn-install/README.md

 ##openvpn-install
 OpenVPN [road warrior](http://en.wikipedia.org/wiki/Road_warrior_%28computing%29) installer for Debian, Ubuntu and CentOS.

-This script will let you setup your own VPN server in no more than a minute, even if you haven't used OpenVPN before.
-It isn't bulletproof but has been designed to be as unobtrusive and universal as possible.
+This script will let you setup your own secure VPN server in no more than a minute.

 ![](https://lut.im/xtTrl1R4if/j3j16qgomoL9JH9B)

 ##Fork

+This script is based on the great work of [Nyr and its contributors](https://github.com/Nyr/openvpn-install), big thanks to them.

+I made it because I wanted to have a more secured OpenVPN out-of-the-box.
+It works like the original script, but is more focused on privacy and espicially better encryption.
+Nyr's original script uses mainly default parameters regarding encryption, but you can do a lot better with the latest versions of OpenVPN and have nearly state-of-the-art encryption.

+The only drawback is that you need to use a recent version of OpenVPN.
+Therefore I restrain the compatibility of this script to a few but widely used GNU/Linux distributions, to get a recent version of OpenVPN from trusted third-party repositories.

+I you want to use an OpenVPN server installed with this script with an old client (>2.3), it won't be compatible.
+If you can't upgrade your client, use Nyr's script.

+### Features

 This fork includes the following features :
+- Every feature of the [original script](https://github.com/Nyr/openvpn-install)
 - No logs
 - No comp-lzo [compression is a vector for oracle attacks, e.g. CRIME or BREACH](https://github.com/BetterCrypto/Applied-Crypto-Hardening/pull/91#issuecomment-75388575)
 - Better encryption (see below)